Fighting Exponentially Small Gaps by Counterdiabatic Driving: Counterdiabatic driving

 \subsection{Brief review of counterdiabatic driving}

-The adiabatic theorem of quantum mechanics guarantees that the quantum dynamics, generated by a time-dependent Hamiltonian $H[\lambda(t)]$, tracks its instantaneous eigenstates, provided that variations in time are slow enough.
-The adiabaticity condition reads
+The adiabatic theorem in quantum mechanics states that the time-evolved state of a system driven by a slowly varying Hamiltonian $H[\lambda(t)]$ closely follows the corresponding instantaneous eigenstate.
+A sufficient condition for adiabaticity is

-where $\ket{n[\lambda]}$ are the instantaneous eigenstates and $E_n[\lambda]$ the corresponding energies.
-If the condition above is met, then transitions between eigenstates are suppressed~\cite{Kato1950Adiabatic}; see as well Refs.~\cite{Marzlin2004Inconsistency,Jansen2007Bounds} for refinements on the adiabaticity condition.
-Yet, a perfect adiabatic tracking can be obtained at any \emph{finite} driving rate, if the dynamics is generated by the modified counterdiabatic driving (CD) Hamiltonian~\cite{Demirplak2003Adiabatic,*Demirplak2005Assisted,*Demirplak2008Consistency,Berry2009Transitionless}
+where $\ket{n[\lambda(t)]}$ and $E_n[\lambda(t)]$ denote the instantaneous eigenstates and eigenvalues.
+If this condition is met, nonadiabatic transitions between eigenstates are strongly suppressed~\cite{Kato1950Adiabatic}; see also Refs.~\cite{Marzlin2004Inconsistency,Jansen2007Bounds} for refinements and rigorous bounds.
+Yet, a perfect adiabatic tracking can be obtained at any \emph{finite} driving rate if the dynamics is generated by the modified counterdiabatic driving (CD) Hamiltonian~\cite{Demirplak2003Adiabatic,*Demirplak2005Assisted,*Demirplak2008Consistency,Berry2009Transitionless}

 with